 The LAPD exhibits a high degree of turbulence so it is difficult to identify the dispersion relation of the modes that are present.
 Nevertheless, the LAPD has good coverage of perpendicular spectra using correlation-plane techniques, and some measure of parallel spectra using the correlation between two axially-separated probes.
 A space-time spectral characterization of the many instabilities present in this low beta, moderate aspect ratio, gas-dynamic trap regime is attempted.

+This goal of this study was to investigate the changes to turbulence and transport in LAPD mirror configurations.
+Of particular interest were the potential coupling of the interchange instability with drift waves or other modes, and the effect of the mirror geometry on cross-field particle flux.
+Presented is a characterization of the observed modes and the effect of introducing a mirror geometry.
 This paper is organized as follows.
 Sec. \ref{sec:methods} discusses the configuration of the LAPD and the diagnostics used.
-Sec. \ref{sec:changes} covers the changes seen when imposing a magnetic mirror configuration on profiles, particle flux, drift waves, turbulence, and magnetic fluctatuions.
+Sec. \ref{sec:changes} covers the changes seen when imposing a magnetic mirror configuration on profiles, particle flux, drift waves, turbulence, and magnetic fluctuations.
 Sec. \ref{sec:structure} explores the changes in 2d (x-y plane) structure.
 Sec. \ref{sec:discussion} discusses the active and expected instabilities and reasons for their modification.
 Sec. \ref{sec:conclusion} summarizes the study and discusses the requirements for a deeper investigation.